yaqwsx/bcthesis/caching.md

 The naive caching is implemented using a hash-map from an \smt query to a result of such query.
 In original implementation, `empty` query was directly constructed in \smt solver native format.
-We have taken an advantage in form of fixed query format, as we wanted to kept the caching process independent of an
+We have taken an advantage in form of fixed query format, as we wanted to keep the caching process independent of an
 \smt solver (queries are not constructed using formulae representation of
-\symdivine, but directly in the target \smt solver format) and also minimize memory footprint.
+\symdivine, but directly in the target \smt solver format) and also to minimize memory footprint.
 Only the essential parts to uniquely identify a query are kept in the table -- list of variables pairs to compare and path condition clauses.
 No other unnecessary parts of the syntactic tree are kept.
 Just before the real